 Take the Modified Checklist for Autism in Toddlers (MCHAT-R/F) autism test

-The M-CHAT is a reliable test used to detect early signs of autism spectrum disorder (ASD) in children aged 18-30 months old.
+The Modified Checklist for Autism in Toddlers (M-CHAT) is a reliable autism spectrum screening questionnaire used to detect early signs of autism spectrum disorder (ASD) in children aged 18-30 months old.
 It consists of 20 questions about the child's behavior, language, and social interaction skills with a sensitivity rate of up to 90%.

 The American Academy of Pediatrics recommends that all children receive an initial screening with the M-CHAT at 18 months old.

-While this quiz is not a diagnosis of Autism, the test can indicate whether your child has the signs of Autism.
-If they score highly on this autism test, you should speak to your child's doctor about arranging a formal diagnosis.
+While this online autism quiz is not a diagnostic tool for Autism, the test can indicate whether your child has the signs of Autism.
+If they score highly on this autism test, you should speak to your child's doctor about arranging a formal Autism diagnosis.

 01.